ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/04-sending-telemetry.md

     // barometer (MPL3115A2) which can provide both barometric pressure and humidity.
     // Controllers for these are wrapped in a convenient plugin class: var weather = new Shield({
-      variant: "ARDUINO", // or PHOTON
+      variant: "ARDUINO", // or variant: "PHOTON",
       freq: 1000,         // Set the callback frequency to 1-second
       elevation: 100      // Go to http://www.WhatIsMyElevation.com to get your current elevation });